zbo14/constellate/README.md

 #### Browser

-`npm run bundle` if it's the first time.. this should bundle dependencies with Browserify.
+`npm run bundle` if it's the first time, this should bundle dependencies with Browserify.

 `npm start` should start the express app.